Chapter 6 Lab 6: Correlation

 This will produce a scatterplot for each of the correlations you requested.

-These are handy for having a quick look, but are kind of small.
+These are handy for having a quick look, but they are kind of small.

 Before you can request a larger scatterplot in jamovi, you must add Scatterplot as a module.
 To do so, click on the addition sign which is white with a blue trim that has the word “Modules” underneath.